19-22 March 2026

 Experience The Addo Elephant Trail Run

-The courses all take runners through some of the most remote wilderness in the Addo Elephant National Park, through areas they would not be able to access any other way.
+What makes this race unique is that the ultra race courses all take runners through some of the most remote wilderness inside the Addo Elephant National Park, through areas they would not be able to access any other way.

 Addo is the ONLY national park in the world that can lay claim to having the Big 7 (elephant, lion, leopard, rhino, buffalo, southern right whale and the great white shark).